 Find Unique Shapes

 The shape of the tapered candle can affect the mood of a tablescape.
-If you're looking for a more one-of-a-king table, consider using extra-pointy candles in varying heights to your décor.
-There's a certain dark, whimsical aura about this décor that we love, especially when paired with hanging lights.
+If you're looking for a more one-of-a-king table, consider using extra-pointy candles in varying heights.
+There's a certain dark, whimsical aura about this decor that we love, especially when paired with hanging lights.

 Add a Pop of Orange

-For a seasonal look, consider going the season color route.
+Embrace the season's colors and elements.
 We love how this couple incorporated orange candles on brass candleholders.
 The candles popped in a tablescape of dried floral arrangements.

 Keep It Bright With Cobalt